Siaka385/ascii-art-web/README.md

         - `400 Bad Request`: For incorrect requests.
         - `500 Internal Server Error`: For unhandled errors.
         - `405 method not allowed`:For wrong method used

+### Contributors
+feel free to fork this repo and contribute